 These fabrics are also inherently FR (flame resistant) but not all FR materials are arc rated.
-Arc rated fabrics are specifically tested to determine the incident energy (cal/cm2) at which there is a 50% chance of second-degree burns.
+Arc rated fabrics are specifically tested to determine the incident energy (cal/cm2) at which there is a 50% chance of a second-degree burn.

 When choosing an FR or AR fabric, the specific hazard must firstly be identified.
 FR provides general flame protection, while AR offers protection against the intense heat of an arc flash event.
 Key factors for decision-making include the wearer's industry and work environment, potential risks (flash fire vs arc flash), comfort and the need for proper layering and compliance with safety regulations.

-For a fabric to rate AR it must firstly rate FR.
+For a fabric to rate AR it must firstly rate as FR.

 PPE arc ratings must meet or exceed the calculated incident energy.